Quantum q-Langlands Correspondence: Isomorphism of conformal blocks and the geometric Langlands Correspondence

-Now we use these results to deform geometric Langlands correspondence in the language of 2d CFT.
-Recall from \cite{Frenkel} and the discussion at the end of Subsection \ref{glc-overview} that the fibers of the Hecke eigensheaves on $\on{Bun}_{^LG}$ constructed by Beilinson and Drinfeld \cite{BD} can be identified with the duals of the spaces of conformal blocks of $V_{-{}^Lh^\vee}(\Lfgh)$, which can in turn be described in terms of the conformal blocks of the (commutative) classical ${\mc W}$-algebra ${\mc W}_\infty(\fg)$.
+These results offer a particular interpretation of the quantum geometric Langlands correspondence in the language of 2d CFT.
+Recall from \cite{Frenkel} (see also the discussion at the end of Subsection \ref{glc-overview}) that the fibers of the $D$-modules $\on{Bun}_{^L\neg G}$ constructed by Beilinson and Drinfeld \cite{BD} can be identified with the duals of the spaces of conformal blocks of $V_{-{}^L\neg h^\vee}(\Lfgh)$, which can in turn be described in terms of certain conformal blocks of the (commutative) classical ${\mc W}$-algebra ${\mc W}_\infty(\fg)$ (namely, those conformal blocks that are algebra homomorphisms ${\mc W}_\infty(\fg) \to \C$).

-Motivated by this observation, we propose that one of the manifestations of such quantum Langlands correspondence is an {\em isomorphism between conformal blocks of representations from certain categories of representations of the two vertex (or chiral) algebras: the affine Kac--Moody vertex algebra $V_{^L k}({}^L\fg)$ and the ${\mc W}$-algebra ${\mc W}_\beta(\fg)$}, provided that $\beta$ and $^Lk$ are generic and satisfy the relation equivalent to \eqref{dualbeta} and \eqref{kdual}:
+Motivated by this observation, we propose that one of the manifestations of quantum Langlands correspondence is an {\em isomorphism between conformal blocks of representations from certain categories of representations of the two vertex (or chiral) algebras: the affine Kac--Moody vertex algebra $V_{^L\neg k}(\wh{^L\neg \fg})$ and the ${\mc W}$-algebra ${\mc W}_\beta(\fg)$}, provided that $\beta$ and $^L\neg k$ are generic or rational with $\beta<0$ and satisfy the relation equivalent to \eqref{dualbeta} and \eqref{kdual}:

+We stress that this is not the only manifestation of the quantum Langlands correspondence, but it is one that fits well with the isomorphism of $q$-deformed conformal blocks established in this paper (see Subsection \ref{GL} for a brief discussion of the links with other approaches).

 Here, and in what follows, ``generic'' means a complex number that is not rational.
-However, we expect that most of our results and conjectures below can be extended to ``half of the rational numbers'' as well (namely, those rational $^Lk$ that are less than $-{}^Lh^\vee$).
+However, we expect that most of our results and conjectures below also hold for those rational $^L\neg k$ that are less than $-{}^L\neg h^\vee$ (which is equivalent to $\beta<0$ under the relation \eqref{betak}).
+We will refer to such $^L\neg k$ as negative rational.